Defense: Colorado gay club shooting suspect is nonbinary - KESQ

 “I think this incident underlines the fact that LGBT people need to be loved,” said Sanders, 63.
 “I want to be resilient.
 I’m a survivor.
 I’m not going to be taken out by some sick person.”

-Court documents laying out Aldrich’s arrest were sealed at the request of prosecutors.

-The attack was halted by two club patrons including Richard Fierro, who told reporters that he took a handgun from Aldrich, hit them with it and pinned them down with help from another person.
+The attack was halted by two club patrons including Richard Fierro, who told reporters that he took a handgun from Aldrich, hit them with it and pinned them down with help from another person until police arrived.

 The victims were Raymond Green Vance, 22, a Colorado Springs native who was saving money to get his own apartment; Ashley Paugh, 35, a mother who helped find homes for foster children; Daniel Aston, 28, who had worked at the club as a bartender and entertainer; Kelly Loving, 40, whose sister described her as “caring and sweet”; and Derrick Rump, 38, another club bartender known for his wit.